More than 170 killed after South Korean jet crash-lands at airport. Here’s what we know

 Han Duck-soo, the man who stepped in to replace Yoon as acting president, was impeached by parliament on Friday, meaning Choi – the finance minister and deputy prime minister – stepped in for him.

-Boeing extended its condolences to those who lost loved ones in the crash.
+Boeing also extended its condolences to those who lost loved ones in the crash.

 “We are in contact with Jeju Air regarding Flight 2216 and stand ready to support them,” Boeing said in a short statement posted to its X account.